Zaramo people

+Outside look of traditional house of Zaramos tribe.

 The Zaramo people, also referred to as Dzalamo or Saramo (Wazaramo, in Swahili), are a Bantu ethnic group native to the central eastern coast of Tanzania, particularly the Dar es Salaam Region and Pwani Region.
 They are the largest ethnic group in and around Dar es Salaam, the former capital of Tanzania and the 7th largest city in Africa.
 Estimated to be about 0.7 million people, over 98% of them are Muslims, more specifically of the Shafi'i school of Sunni Islam.
-Zaramo people are considered influential in Tanzania's popular culture, with musical genres like singeli originating from their community in Kinondoni District.
+Zaramo people are considered influential in Tanzania's popular culture, with musical genres like singeli originating from their community in Dar es Salaam.
 Their culture and history have been shaped by their lifes in both urban and rural landscapes.

 Language

 The original Zaramo language, sometimes called Kizaramo, is Bantu and belongs to the Niger-Congo family of languages.
 However, in contemporary Tanzania, only a few people still speak it, and most speak Swahili language as their first language, as it is the trading language of the East African coast and the national language of Tanzania.

 Kizaramo is still used in many Zaramo rituals, such as the mwali rites, though they often appear alongside Swahili translations.